srobo/kitbook/Match-Scoring.md

 **Responsible for managing the scorers and score entry which they may bring in as their only subordinate roles.**

+They should station themselves near the arena/staging area to ensure any questions with regards to scoring can be asked.

 ### Match Scorer

 **Responsible for being in the arena, saving robots and scoring matches.
 They may not bring in any subordinate volunteers.**